-Overall, across sessions, it was clear participants want this to be a strategy created by and for Canadians and Indigenous peoples and that this is key to have buy-in.
+It was clear that participants want this to be a strategy created by and for Canadians and Indigenous peoples and that this is key to have buy-in.
 An inclusive strategy is a reflective strategy.
-In addition, the ISRW should consider the unique conditions and environment of Canada including the size of the country, the diversity of Canadians and the changing climate.
+In addition, the ISRW should consider the unique conditions and environment of Canada, including the size of the country, the diversity of Canadians and Indigenous peoples, and the changing climate.